shayd42/JSON-API/JavaScript-Examples/README.md

 There is a single executable, `napi-wss-net.exe` and several (MinGW) DLLs distributed with the SDK.

-Either put the executable and all of its DLLs on your execution path, or use the path when running the NAPI process.
+Either put the executable and all of its DLLs on your execution path, or specify the path when running the NAPI process.

 To communicate with actual Nymi Bands you must run the Nymi Bluetooth Service (NBS).
 An installer for NBS is included in the SDK download. `napi-wss-net.exe` assumes that the version of NBS is the one included in the SDK.